Do you have a section of your shed or garage you rarely venture into?

 But, you can maximize the life span of your seeds by storing them correctly in a dark place and protecting them from excesses in temperature and humidity.

 Are you wondering whether other garden products go bad too?
 What about Fertilizer?
 I have a guide to the shelf life of fertilizer here too to help you out.

 How Long is Grass Seed Good For?

-You might be wondering, can you use expired grass seed?
+With that in mind, you might be wondering if you can use expired grass seed?